 New York’s Adirondack Mountains, including Winter olympic town Lake Placid and its surroundings are beautiful in Autumn.
 The popular mountainous region is incredibly popular thanks to a host of activities and of course glorious foliage colors.

-When Should You Plan Your New England Road Trip For Peak Fall?
+When Should You Plan Your New England Road Trip For Peak Fall Colors?

-It is impossible to plan the perfect ‘peak’ fall road trip itinerary.
+It is impossible to plan the perfect ‘peak’ fall road trip itinerary in New England.
 You would need to be in many places at the same time for that to be possible.
 We’re not quite there, yet!

 Historically, the last 2 weeks of September and the first 2 weeks of October are when the colors change.
 So that would put October 1st in the middle of that and therefore a ‘peak’ fall foliage target.